nationalparkservice/symbol-library/README.md

 You can use the SVGs and PNGs in this repository as they are without building anything, however a render script is included to assist designers/developers who want to modify or create new icons.
 It will render SVGs to PNGs at 100% and 200% resolution, create sprites used by [NPMap.js](https://github.com/nationalparkservice/npmap.js), [NPMap Builder](https://github.com/nationalparkservice/npmap-builder), and the [Places Editor](https://github.com/nationalparkservice/places-editor), and generate corresponding CSS styles for the sprites.

-The script requires [Bash](http://www.gnu.org/software/bash/bash.html), [Inkscape](http://inkscape.org), and [ImageMagick](http://www.imagemagick.org/).
+The script requires Node, [Bash](http://www.gnu.org/software/bash/bash.html), [Inkscape](http://inkscape.org), and [ImageMagick](http://www.imagemagick.org/).
 In addition, each icon must have an appropriate entry in `www/npmaki.json` to be rendered correctly.

 You can run the script like this:

+    npm install
     cd npmap-symbol-library
     bash render.sh